-Potassium has been known to help in reducing blood pressure.
+Potassium has been known to help reduce blood pressure.

-This nutrient lessens the effects of sodium as well as helps in removing it out of your body.
+This nutrient lessens the effects of sodium and helps remove it from your body.

-You may already know, having too much sodium in your body will raise your blood pressure level.
+You may already know that having too much sodium in your body will raise your blood pressure.